scottmarlow/jakartaee-tck/README.md

 # JakartaEE TCK Jenkins Jobs
+whitespace

+:
 The Jenkins jobs required for certifying Eclipse GlassFish nightly builds using the latest Jakarta EE TCK bundles are hosted in the Eclipse CloudBees Infrastructure and are available under https://jenkins.eclipse.org/jakartaee-tck/